jamesplease/hsm.js/README.md

 ### What is a state machine?

-A state machine is a thing that consists of a number of states.
-At any time, it can only be in exactly one state at a time.
+A state machine is a thing that consists of a finite number of states.
+At any time, it can only be in exactly one of those states.
+The name 'state machine' is an abbreviation of 'finite state machine.'

-The name 'state machine' is shorthand for 'finite state machine,' which describes another property of these objects: they have a finite number of states.

 ### What is a hierarchal state machine?

-A state machine that has a notion of nested states is called a hierarchal state machine.
-When a nested state is active, all of its parent states are also active.
+A state machine with a notion of nested states is called a hierarchal state machine.
+When a nested state is active, each of its parent states are also active.

-### What's this library?
+### What is this library?

-This library provides the scaffolding to represent a system like the above.
-It provides a hook for asynchronous transitions, but is unopinionated about what a state is, and how to transition between two states.
+This library provides a barebones implementation of the above system.
+It remains unopinionated about two things:

-The point is that you can use build from this library to solve problems.

-### The `index` State

-If a given state needs custom behavior that does not happen when its children states are activated, then you can use the `index` state.
+1. What a state is
+2. How to transition between two states

+It has two opinions of importance:

+1. Child states cannot be defined before parent states
+2. Transitions are always asynchronous

 ### API